LisbonLisboaPortugal.com

 Insight: Sadly, the ferry has no outside viewing area, but head to the upper deck for better views.

-When departing from Lisbon, the right side (starboard side) will have views of the 25 de Abril bridge, while the left side (port) has better views of Lisbon's waterfront.
+When departing from Lisbon, the right side (starboard) will have views of the 25 de Abril bridge, while the left side (port) has better views of Lisbon's waterfront.

 From the ferry terminal, it is a very short walk (150m) to Cacilhas bus station.
-Before catching the bus, it is suggested to have a wander around Cacilhas.
+Before catching the bus, it is worth having a wander around Cacilhas.

 One of the best ways to discover Lisbon and to meet fellow travellers is to join a guided tour.
 We have worked with Getyourguide.com for the last seven years, and some of the best tours of Lisbon include:

-The 3001 bus service operated by Carris Metropolitana connects Cacilhas to the Cristo Rei.
-The 3001 bus is a seasonal bus service that has 2 to 3 departures per hour in summer, dropping down to hourly in the winter.
+The 3001 bus service operated by Carris Metropolitana connects Cacilhas to Cristo Rei.
+The 3001 is a seasonal service that has two to three departures per hour in summer, dropping to hourly in the winter.
 The latest timetable can be seen on the Carris Metropolitana website:

 /www.